Orange You Happy About Coffee Cake?

 Bake this for about 30-35 minutes at 375.
 A toothpick should come out cleanly from the center.

-Let this cool for at least 5 minutes before chopping into it.
+Let this orange coffee cake cool for at least 5 minutes before chopping into it.

-A big slice of this and a cup of joe is an awesome way to recover from a busted bracket.
+A big slice of this and a cup of joe is an awesome way to start the weekend.

 The one think I will say about this orange coffee cake is that it doesn’t keep that well.
 It is best right away and is still good for a day or two.
 After that though, it gets pretty mushy and doesn’t really have the same texture.
 It might be possible to bring it back to life by putting it back in the oven for 5 minutes or so, but ideally, you would just eat it right away!